CyR1en/Voxx/Docs/Final.md

     self.call_from_thread(self._add_notif, f'{msg.body.user.uname} has disconnected', 'User Disconnect', None)
 ```

-There is one important thing to note here, since the UpdateMessages are being listened to on a different thread, we need to make sure that we have our app call UI changes on the same thread of the TUI, this is why we use the function `App#call_from_thread` which is essentially the same as `Platform.runLater` for JavaFX.
+There is one important thing to note here; since the UpdateMessages are being listened to on a different thread, we need to make sure that we have our app call UI changes on the same thread of the TUI, this is why we use the function `App#call_from_thread` which is essentially the same as `Platform.runLater` for JavaFX.

 ## Project State

-All of the module described above is on its release state and you can download your own copy of every component of this project.
-The server and the client is coded to be universal so it works for both Windows, MacOS, and should also work for Linux.
+All the modules described above are in its release state, and you can download your own copy of every component of this project.
+The server and the client are coded to be universal, so it works for both Windows, macOS, and should also work for Linux.
 However, because of the lack of a local Linux machine, both of the Voxx clients status on those machines is unknown (The server will run perfectly on a Linux machine).

-Here are the instruction on how to get a ready to use artifact and executables for each component:
+Here is the instruction on how to get a ready-to-use artifact and executables for each component:

 ##### Voxx Server

 Every commit we do on the main branch of the Voxx GitHub repository, a workflow will be triggered to build the artifact for `voxx-common` and `voxx-sever` and those artifacts are automatically uploaded to my maven repository [repo.cyr1en.com](https://repo.cyr1en.com).
 To get a server copy, you need to find the latest server artifact which can be found under [`snapshots/com/cyr1en/voxx-server/1.0-SNAPSHOT`](https://repo.cyr1en.com/#/snapshots/com/cyr1en/voxx-server/1.0-SNAPSHOT).
 Just scroll down and the naming convention of the artifact is `voxx-server-1.0-<build date>-<build number>.jar`.
 There are two ways to get the artifact, you can click the artifact and download it to your local machine.
-However if you want to run the voxx server on a server you can get the jarfile by using `wget`
+However, if you want to run the voxx server on a server, you can get the jarfile by using `wget`

 ```
 wget https://repo.cyr1en.com/snapshots/com/cyr1en/voxx-server/1.0-SNAPSHOT/voxx-server-1.0-20230504.024024-40.jar